Ex-British Consulate Staff Filed a Complaint Against China’s CGTN

 "On one hand, the report isn't balanced.
 On the other, the accused is deprived of rights to a fair trial, which infringes basic human rights," he added.

-Rights group Safeguard Defenders said that that the CGTN report was meant to smear Cheng as it was aired one day after he broke silence and openly disclosed in full in an online statement and media interviews how he was kidnapped, detained, tortured and forced to confess.
+Rights group Safeguard Defenders said the CGTN report was meant to smear Cheng as it was aired one day after he broke his silence and attested in an online statement and media interviews that he had been kidnapped, detained, tortured and forced to confess.

-According to Cheng, the confession was extracted and recorded in the last four days of his detention under circumstances where he was threatened to serve a two-year sentence on charges of endangering national security if he failed to give answers that pleased the police.
+According to Cheng, the confession was extracted and recorded in the last four days of his detention, where he said he was threatened with charges of endangering national security, for which he could serve a two-year sentence if he failed to give answers that pleased the police.

+Phone calls, a voice message and an email by VOA to CGTN's contact person, Alice Tang of Star China Media Ltd. in Hong Kong, went unanswered.

 Smear tactics

-“The broadcast, which presents accusations as facts, is intended to smear Simon, reduce his credibility,” the rights group said in a press statement.
+"The [CGTN] broadcast, which presents accusations as facts, is intended to smear Simon [Cheng], reduce his credibility," Safeguard Defenders said in a press statement.

-Safeguard Defenders has documented a series of forced TV confessions as a phenomenon since China’s top leader Xi Jinping came to power.
+The rights group has documented a series of forced TV confessions as a phenomenon since Chinese President Xi Jinping came to power.

-The group, which has experience in assisting Cheng and several others filing Ofcom complaints, is confident that CGTN will be convicted.
+The group, which has experience in assisting Cheng and several others filing Ofcom complaints, said it is confident that CGTN will be found guilty.

 "It's very difficult for Ofcom not to convict CGTN.
 So, the question then of course is, well, what's the punishment?" said Peter Dahlin, director of Safeguard Defenders.